Vision Therapy for Kids with ADD or ADHD

 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

-At the Vision Performance Optometric Center, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+At Vision Performance Optometric Center, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
 Following a thorough eye evaluation, however, Dr. Kauser Sharieff it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?